| A complimentary eSeminar for God on the Net Members: | ||

 doing the same thing.
 As a general

-rule, wise people do not waste
+rule, wise people do not w The quest

 to become the person God created you to be is an individual quest.
 The